uFahrrad/git-sync/README.md

 ## Features

-- Sync branches between two GitHub repositories
+- Sync two GitHub repositories
-- Sync branches to/from a remote repository
+- Sync a remote repository
 - GitHub action can be triggered on a timer or on push
 - To sync with current repository, please checkout [Github Repo Sync](https://github.com/marketplace/actions/github-repo-sync)
+- To sync only selected branches, please checkout [Wei's Git Sync](https://github.com/marketplace/actions/git-sync-action)

+## About this fork

+This is based on [Wei's Git Sync](https://github.com/marketplace/actions/git-sync-action), but differs by using gits `--mirror` flag, thus reproducing all branches and tags on the destination.

+> **WARNING:** This will also delete branches and tags at the destination if they don't exist at the source!

 ## Usage